Senate confirms Mayorkas as Biden’s homeland security chief

 WASHINGTON (AP) — The Senate confirmed Alejandro Mayorkas on Tuesday as President Joe Biden’s homeland security secretary, the first Latino to fill a post that will have a central role in the government’s response to the coronavirus pandemic, a sweeping Russia-linked cyber hack and domestic extremism.

 Mayorkas was confirmed by a 56-43 vote, the narrowest margin yet for a Biden Cabinet nominee.
-The first immigrant to serve in the job, he is expected to lead a broad policy overhaul of an agency that was accused of being deeply politicized as it carried out President Donald Trump’s initiatives on immigration and law enforcement.
+The first immigrant to serve in the job, he will lead a broad policy overhaul of an agency that was accused of being deeply politicized as it carried out President Donald Trump’s initiatives on immigration and law enforcement.

 Mayorkas is a former federal prosecutor who previously served as a senior DHS official.
 His nomination was stalled in the Senate by Republicans who wanted to question him further on Biden’s plans for immigration policy.
 He also faced questions over his management of an investor visa program under President Barack Obama.

 Biden’s team had hoped to have Mayorkas confirmed by Jan.
-20. But Sen. Josh Hawley of Missouri placed a hold on the nomination on Jan.
-19, forcing a delay in the confirmation vote.
+20. But Sen. Josh Hawley of Missouri placed a hold before the inauguration, forcing a delay in the confirmation vote.

 Democrats bristled at the delay.